Quansight/ibis-vega-transform/README.md

 ### Tracing

-If you want to see traces of the interactiosn for debugging and performance analysis, install the `jaeger-all-in-one` binary and the `jupyterlab-server-proxy` lab extension to see the Jaeger icon in the launcher.
+If you want to see traces of the interactions for debugging and performance analysis, install the `jaeger-all-in-one` binary and the `jupyterlab-server-proxy` lab extension to see the Jaeger icon in the launcher.